 After being in the industry for over 22 years, I felt the time was right for me to start sharing my knowledge and experience by consulting.
 I’ve seen a lot of owners and operators who have a lot of money, but they don’t have the right information to succeed in their businesses.
 That’s where I come in.

-There are three elements: great food, great ambience and experience.
+There are three elements: great food, great ambiance and experience.
 The experience starts right at the door when the customer walks in – from how the staff greets you to how the food is sold to you.
 Everything comes down to the experience.
 It’s the people that make the difference.

 In India, we still have this British Raj colonial mindset.
 When we see a waiter, we think of it as a subservient job.
 But I think that is going to change.
 To be a successful restaurant in India today, your service team is a crucial factor to your success.